ak-17/InterviewPreparation/definitions.md

 - Method of transfer
     - Tcp reads data as byte stream and message is transmitted a to segment boundaries.
     - UDP messages are packets which are sent individually and on arrival are checked for their integrity.
 Packets have defined boundaries while data stream has none
+### ACID properties
+- A *transaction* is a single logical unit of work which accesses and possibly modifies the contents of a database.
+- In order to maintain consistency in database certain conditions need to be followed.
+These are ACID properties.
+- Atomicity - A transaction has to take place completely or does not take place at all.
+Partial trasactions are not allowed.
+- Consistency - Database before the transaction and after the transaction must be consistent.
+- Isolation - Multiple transactions must be able to perform independently without interference.
+Changes occuring in a particular transaction will not be visible to any other transaction until that change is written to memory.
+- Durability - Changes of a successfull transaction should reflect even if the system goes down.
+### Indexing
+-
 ### DataBase Keys
 - Super Key : Any attribute or a set of attributes that are used to uniquely identify a row is super key.
 - Candidate Key : A minimal subset of a super key is a candidate key